-The research competencies were developed in full consultation with researchers, principal investigators, vicedeans for research and input and feedback was sought from all colleges.
-The competencies in use by NUI Galway are very much in line with sectoral best practice and are approved by the university Governing Authority (GA).
+The research competencies were developed in full consultation with researchers, principal investigators, vice-deans for research and input and feedback was sought from all colleges.
+The competencies in use by the University of Galway are very much in line with sectoral best practice and are approved by the university Governing Authority (GA).